 - Children are disappointed when they work towards activities but then miss out as a result of being away.

-Parents do not have the right to take their statutory aged child out of school during term time.
+Parents do not have the right to take children of compulsory school age out of school during term time.
 By law you must request permission from the Headteacher for your child to miss school for any reason.

-A Request for Absence form (please complete form below) during Term Time must be completed for any form of absence (with the exception of medical and dental appointments) and it should be submitted for review at least two weeks before the proposed absence.
+A Request for Absence form (please complete and submit the online form on this page) must be completed for any term time absence (with the exception of medical and dental appointments) at least two weeks before the proposed absence.

 The following requests for absence will not be authorised: